Query Age of Information: Freshness in Pull-Based Communication: System model

-Most work considers the problem of maximizing the long-term average of $\Delta(t)$.
+where $\Delta(0)=0$.
+This definition of \gls{aoi}, as given in~\cite{kaul2012real}, considers the freshness of information at any given point in time.
+The long-term expected \gls{aoi} $\Delta_\infty$ is given by:

+This formulation does not include any weighting, assuming that all time steps are equally important.
+This is reasonable if the monitoring system is either continuous or much faster than the update generating process and communication system, i.e., can be considered as essentially continuous.
 However, this is only one possibility in real monitoring and control systems: discrete-time systems involve queries in which the monitoring process samples the available information.
-To capture such applications, we introduce the \gls{qaoi} metric, which generalizes \gls{aoi} by sampling $\Delta(t)$ according to an arbitrary querying process, thereby considering only the instants at which a query arrives.
-We denote the query arrival times at the edge node by $t_{q,1},t_{q,2},\ldots$, and define the overall objective as minimizing the long-term expected \gls{qaoi} defined as
+To capture such applications, we introduce the \gls{qaoi} metric, which samples $\Delta(t)$ according to an arbitrary querying process, thereby considering only the instants at which a query arrives.
+In this case, we can consider long-term \gls{aoi} as a special case of \gls{qaoi} in which queries arrive at every time instant.

-Although the query process may in general follow any random process, in this initial paper we limit the focus to the case in which the exact query instants are know in advance to the edge node and the sensor.
-This is for instance the case when the queries are periodic, or if the server repeatedly announces its next query instant.